 You can choose a restaurant from my list or sitting in one of the restaurants in the district of Christianshavn.

 After lunch head to the district of Christianshavn.
 Along the canal there are many boats and houseboats, which represent the typical Nordic scenario.
 Take the Strandgade and admire the old houses and lovely courtyards.
 If you do not suffer from vertigo and you want to enjoy a breathtaking view don’t miss the panorama from the bell tower of the baroque church Vor Frelsers Kirke.
 To climb up the tower you have to pay about 40 DKK.
 There are approximately 400 steps.
 It could be tiring, but you’ll be rewarded when you arrive at the top.
-In December the tower is only open on 1st, 6th, 8th, 12th and 15th.
-It is closed in January and February.
-It reopens in March.

 Visit the characteristic “free city” of Christiania, which declared itself independent from Denmark in 1970, establishing itself as a small state within the state.
 The inhabitants of Christiania still live in the old barracks and wacky buildings they built.
 You cannot take pictures in the area Pusher Street.
 The area is renowned for smuggling, so don’t stay until night.
 Christiania follows its own laws.